-Often dismissed as gimmicky, fashion-focused hipsters when they first strutted onto the New York scene, few people in 2003 would have predicted that Yeah Yeah Yeahs would, 10 years on from their debut album, be still going strong and finding new sounds as one of the most consistently exciting live bands around.
-God knows they love a party, so let’s take the occasion of Karen O’s 35th birthday, let’s take a moment to consider their output in a devoted, but ordinal fashion.
+Often dismissed as gimmicky, fashion-focused hipsters when they first strutted onto the New York scene, few people in 2003 would have predicted that Yeah Yeah Yeahs would, 13 years on from their debut album, have one of the strongest and most dedicated fan bases around.
+God knows they love a party, so let’s take the occasion of Karen O’s 38th birthday to consider their output in a devoted, but ordinal fashion.

 Only three tracks, but this slight collection of ‘Fever To Tell’ outtakes is worth mentioning for the 70s cock-rock strut of ‘Graveyard’ and the taut title-track, as well as a deeply weird oceanic-sounding remix of ‘Pin’.